 The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
 It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.
-The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
-It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.
-The certificate should normally be renewed every three years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. + [[Media:ByronHandicaps_2021.xlsx Current handicap data for the fleet]] ([[:File:ByronHandicaps_2021.xlsx view history]])

-- ===Current handicap data for the fleet=== - [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[: File:ByronHandicaps.xlsx view history]]) - - - == Cruising in company == - Members of the club join a number of informal cruises in company over the season including a much enjoyed day trip to Erith Yacht Club and back, enjoying the hospitality at Erith over lunch.
-Such events are very sociable as well as being excellent opportunities to gain experience on the river. ==The East Coast Cruise== ==The East Coast Cruise== The East Coast Cruise is an annual institution at GYC - a popular and enjoyable week long cruise in company out into the Thames Estuary and beyond.
+[[Media: ByronHandicaps .xlsx Current handicap data for the fleet]] ([[:File: ByronHandicaps .xlsx view history]]) H [[Media:ByronHandicaps_2021.xlsx Current handicap data the fleet]] ([[:File:ByronHandicaps_2021.xlsx view history]] ==The East Coast Cruise== ==The East Coast Cruise== The East Coast Cruise is an annual institution at GYC - a popular and enjoyable week long cruise in company out into the Thames Estuary and beyond.
 Destinations migh include the Swale, Blackwater Orwell and Deben.
 Occassionally the cruise has taken the fleet even further afield, but sticks to a passage plan for the boats, skippers and crew taking part.
 In recent years the itinery has included a mid week rest with hospitality from the Royal Harwich Yacht Club just upstream from Pin Mill on the Orwell.
-The estuary crossings are usually the longest day's sail of the week and can be testing in strong winds but with careful passage planning and making best use of the tides we get there. + The East Coast Cruise is an annual institution at GYC - a popular and enjoyable week long cruise in company to the Thames Estuary and beyond.
-Destinations migh include the Swale, Blackwater Orwell and Deben.
-Occassionally the cruise has taken the fleet even further afield, but sticks to a passage plan matched to the capability of the boats, skippers and crew taking part.
-Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure. + In recent years the itinery has included a mid week rest with hospitality from the Royal Harwich Yacht Club just upstream from Pin Mill on the Orwell.
 The estuary crossings are usually the longest day's sail of the week and can be testing in strong winds but with careful passage planning and making best use of the tides we get there.
-Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure.
+The East Coast Cruise is an annual institution at GYC - a popular and enjoyable week long cruise in company to the Thames E and beyond.
+Destinations migh include the Swale, Blackwate Orwell and Deben.
+Occassionally the cruise has taken the flee even further afield, but sticks to a passage plan matched to capability of the boats, skippers and crew taking part. stua er et Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure.
+In recent years the itinery has included a mid week re with hospitality from the Royal Harwich Yacht Club just upstream from Pin Mill on the Orwell.
+The estuary crossings are usually the longest day's sail of the weet can be testing in strong winds but with careful passag planning and making best use of the tides we get the changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure. ek an ge re.
+O The cruise is an ideal way for those less confident in sailing further than the Thames itself to gain experience and benefit from the support of other club members and the fleet.
+The cruise is an ideal way for those less confident in sailing fithan the Thames itself to gain experience and benefit from the support of other club members and the fleet.
+Individual skippers are responsible for their own passage plans and crews but the overall itinerary, optimum start times , expected arrival times at destinations and details along the way are prepared by a voluntary organising committee before hand.
+Individual skippers are responsible for their own passage plat crews - but the overall itinerary, optimum start and expected arrival times are prepared by a voluntary organising committed before hand. d

-Export: 03.05.2024
+Export: 04.05.2024